rangle/ngCourse2/handout/06-change-detection.md

 - Is `title !== previousTitle`?
 No, it's the same.
 - Is `actor !== previousActor`?
 No, it's the same.

 Notice that even if we change the properties of the `actor` object, we are always working with the same instance.
 Because we are doing a shallow comparison, the result of asking if `actor !== previousActor` will always be `false` even when its internal property values have indeed changed.
-Even though the change detector were unable to find any change, the **default strategy** for the change detection is to traverse **all** the components of the tree even if they do not seem to have been modified.
+Even though the change detector was unable to find any change, the **default strategy** for the change detection is **to traverse all the components of the tree** even if they do not seem to have been modified.

 Next, change detection moves down in the component hierarchy and check the properties bound to the `MovieComponent`'s template doing a similar comparison: